venkat1017/Redesign-FacebookFeed-Ionic-angularjs/README.md

 # Redesign-FacebookFeed-Ionic-angularjs
 ============================
-Create an UI like Facebook or Twitter feed using ionic and Angularjs
+Create UI like Facebook or Twitter feed using ionic and Angularjs.

-This project contains sourcecode for building a feedView simmilar to facebook,Google+ or twitter Feel free to make changes by pull request.
+This project contains source for building a feedView simmilar to facebook,Google+ or twitter Feel free to make changes by pull request.

+The repo will be open o contribute if aanyone interested to improve.

 For more detailed tutorial you can check the link below http://www.androidxu.com/2016/06/facebook-redesigned-feed-view-in-ionic-angular.js.html